alfie1104/redux-ts/README.md

 # Redux with Typescript

-Setting up redux with typescript
+Example app for learning how to set up redux with typescript